Indiana Water Quality at a Glance

 Statewide Compliance and Testing

-- Overall Compliance: Indiana’s 2,900+ public water systems generally meet federal Safe Drinking Water Act standards, with Indiana American Water reporting that all systems serving 1.5 million customers met or surpassed state and federal requirements in 2024.
+• Overall Compliance: Indiana’s 1,376 public water systems generally meet federal Safe Drinking Water Act standards, with most systems serving the state’s 6.92 million residents meeting or surpassing requirements in 2025–2026.
+Visit our U.S. water quality hub to compare Indiana’s performance against other states.

-- Infrastructure Investment: Over $191 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Indiana for water infrastructure improvements, including $65.8 million for lead service line replacement and $26 million for emerging contaminant treatment.
+• Infrastructure Investment: Federal funding through the Bipartisan Infrastructure Law continues to support Indiana water infrastructure improvements, with dedicated streams for lead service line replacement and emerging contaminant treatment.
+The Indiana 2026 Drinking Water Intended Use Plan sets out funding priorities for the coming year.

 Major Water Sources and Challenges

-- Wabash River Basin: Indiana’s longest river system serving central and southern regions, facing challenges from agricultural runoff and aging infrastructure requiring modernization and enhanced source water protection.
+• Wabash River Basin: Indiana’s longest river system serving central and southern regions, facing challenges from agricultural runoff, biosolids-related PFAS land application, and aging infrastructure requiring modernisation and enhanced source water protection.

-- Lake Michigan Access: Northwestern Indiana communities rely on Lake Michigan for water supply, with utilities implementing advanced treatment technologies to address emerging contaminants and maintain high water quality standards.
+• Lake Michigan Access: Northwestern Indiana communities rely on Lake Michigan for water supply, with utilities implementing advanced treatment technologies to address PFAS and other emerging contaminants.

 Emerging Contaminant Response